OpenSourceAP/CrossSection/README.md

 To download macroeconomic data required for some signals, you will need to [request an API key from FRED](https://research.stlouisfed.org/docs/api/api_key.html).
 Before you run the download scripts, you need to save your API key in Stata (either via the context menu or via `set fredkey`).
 See [this Stata blog entry]( https://blog.stata.com/2017/08/08/importing-data-with-import-fred/) for more details.

+## Stata and R Setup

+Stata code was tested using Stata 16.1 running on Ubuntu 18.04.5.
+R code was tested using (tbc)

 ----